defiant00/expl/README.md

   * Comment or special syntax to store visual node metadata as text, so existing text tools are fully supported.
 * Basic syntax is `label` `:` `expression`
 * Split (only?) on whitespace, so identifiers can be `first-name` or `best!`.
 Will have to thoroughly investigate how this interacts with other symbols.
+* Recommend tabs for indentation so users can customize how they want.

 ```
 # function to repeat each line in a file twice